Travis-Esselink/Kerosene-Dating-App/README.md

 * Once swiped left (not interested), the un-interested profiles will never be shown again.
 * With the chatting function, once swiped right and it's a matched, users can start chatting with the matched profiles.
 On Chat UI, the users can preview part of the latest message.
 * Users can unmatch anytime they want and all the chat history will be deleted.
-* The app is styled with responsive design.
+* The app is styled with responsive design but the design aiming for smaller devices.

 ## General Approach
 We had a few ideas of what to do with our first group project and we chose dating app eventually thinking this would be fun!